Tom Brady Reveals the 1 Fruit He Avoids at All Costs (and Why It Matters)

-It’s understandable how so many people outside of the New England Patriots fanbase can be convinced that quarterback Tom Brady made a pact with the devil — in addition to the fact that he continues to win Super Bowls, and looks like he stopped aging about 10 years ago.
+It’s understandable how so many people outside of the New England Patriots fanbase can be convinced that quarterback Tom Brady made a pact with the devil and looks like he stopped aging about 10 years ago.
 It’s true; Brady’s athletic abilities have improved over the years.
 And his facial features show few signs of aging over the past decade.
-Really, you can’t blame anyone for thinking that he might be a vampire.
-Or a cyborg.

-Jokes aside, No. 12 is in impeccable shape due to the incredibly healthy lifestyle that he and his family lead.
+Brady is in impeccable shape due to the incredibly healthy lifestyle that he and his family lead.
 Sure, the average Joe probably doesn’t have the desire — or a personal chef on hand — to mirror the super strict diet and everyday lifestyle like the QB does.
 But why not peek at a couple pages in Brady’s book and get a taste of exactly why he looks 30 years old at age 40?
-Plus, don’t miss the fruit he avoids at all costs (page 10).
+Plus, don’t miss the fruit he avoids at all costs (page 11).

 Next: Does the whole family really eat this way?